Back to menu

 Photo: Archivio Fotografico Ostia.

 There is much to tell about the worship of Egyptian deities in Ostia and Portus.
 The evidence has been collected as a separate topic.
 Here we will focus on a few families that had a special connection with the cult.
-According to the local calendar (the so-called Fasti Ostienses) the temple was built by a certain Caltilius.
+According to the local calendar (the so-called Fasti Ostienses) the Temple of Serapis was built by a certain Caltilius.
 His praenomen must have been Lucius, witness other inscriptions, of his cognomen we only have a trace of the first letter (usually said to be a P, but looking at the images that seems far from certain).
 The temple was inaugurated on January 24, 127 AD, Hadrian's birthday.
 It is called templum Sarapi, but inscriptions show that it was dedicated to Jupiter Serapis (sometimes written as Sarapis).

 The family name Caltilius occurs quite frequently in Ostia and is rare elsewhere.
 Therefore it is generally believed that the builder of the Serapeum was one of these Lucii Caltilii.
 In the years 1856-1859 their family tomb was searched.
-It was on the Road of the Tombs, outside the Porta Romana, but unfortunately the precise location of the tomb was not specified.
+It was on the Road of the Tombs, outside the Roman Gate, but unfortunately the precise location of the tomb was not specified.
 A few generations of the family have been recognized.
 The first members that we hear of are L. Caltilius Hilarus and Caltilia Felicula.
 They built the tomb.
 Hilarus was a freed slave "of a woman" (indicated by the symbol Ɔ) and one of the Augustales, so involved in the Imperial cult.
 Felicula was a freed slave of the family and must have been his wife.
 In a second inscription Felicula is referred to as avia, grandmother.
 It also had her portrait, partly lost.

 Top.